cyaguesa/SL-quant/README.md

     head -n 1 SL-quant_results/test_TS_SL1_sites_fwd.tab
     chrI	6789739     1   # 1 trans-splicing event at position 6789739 of strand '+' of chrI

+#### Consensus

+We also provide a script, [SL_sites.sh](https://github.com/cyaguesa/SL-quant/blob/master/SL_sites.sh), which automatize the analysis of the SL trans-spliced sites.
+In addition, it generates a fasta file of the -5 -> +5 interval around this splice that can be used to create a consensus sequence.
+The proportion of sites on 'AG' consensus acceptor sequences is also outputed.

+    ./SL_sites.sh SL-quant_results/test_SL1_remapped.bam
+    find number of SL-transplicing events by sites (not by genes): SL-quant_results/test_SL1_remapped.bam [single-end data]
+          number of SL-transplicing events detected: 49
+          number of sites detected:       12
+          number of sites which are 'AG' splice-sites: 11 (91.666 %)

+    head -n 2 SL-quant_results/test_SL1_remapped.bam.fasta
+    >I:11611-11622(+)
+    TTACAGTAAGC

 ## Reproduce the analysis from the manuscript.
 To reproduce the full analysis presented in our manuscript from the raw data, [R](https://www.r-project.org/) and [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) should be installed.
 Trimmomatic can be installed with brew: